 Sec.
 6. No additions to By-Law V, Sec.
 6 of the Uniform Province By-Laws.

 Sec.
-7. The Province Treasury shall waive the early registration fee of all Province Officers attending the Province Assembly, including the Province Supervisor and Assistant Supervisor, and reimburse lodging expenses of the Province Supervisor.
-Reimbursement will be distributed at the meeting or within 30 days of the meeting if needed
+7. The Province Treasury shall waive the early registration fee of all Province Officers attending Province Assemblies, including the Province Supervisor and Assistant Supervisor, and reimburse lodging expenses of the Province Supervisor.
+Reimbursement will be distributed within 30 days of the meeting.

 Sec.
 8. No additions to By-Law V, Sec.
 8 of the Uniform Province By-Laws.